mostaphaRoudsari/ladybug-primer/text/components/PV_SWH_System_Size.md

 * ##### arrayOriginPt [Optional]
 UV coordinate of baseSurface_ at which PV_SWH array will start.
 It ranges from 0 to 1.0 for both U and V coordinate.
 Use grasshopper's "Construct Point" or "MD slider" components to input it. - If not supplied, (0.5,0,0) will be used as a default value.
 * ##### arrayOriginCorner [Optional]
-Corner at which the PV/SWH array begins: - 0 - center bottom 1 - left bottom 2 - right bottom - If not supplied, 0 will be used as a default (bottom center).
+Corner at which the PV/SWH array begins: - 0 - center bottom 1 - left bottom 2 - right bottom 3 - center top - If not supplied, 0 will be used as a default (bottom center).
 * ##### north [Optional]
 Input a vector to be used as a true North direction, or a number between 0 and 360 that represents the clockwise degrees off from the Y-axis. - If not supplied, default North direction will be set to the Y-axis (0 degrees).
 * ##### energyLoadPerHour [Optional]